abey79/abey79.github.io/content/about.md

 comments: false
 ---

 My name is **Antoine Beyeler**.
-I am a multi-disciplinary engineer and entrepreneur with a PhD in flying robotics and interests in software, aviation, photography, generative art, plotters, and home automation.
+I am a multidisciplinary engineer and entrepreneur with a PhD in flying robotics and interests in software, aviation, photography, generative art, plotters, and home automation.
 I live in Lausanne, Switzerland :flag_ch:.

+I recently joined [Rerun.io](https://www.rerun.io) as software engineer to learn Rust :crab: while developing visualisation frameworks and products for computer vision and robotics practitioners.

-With a few friends, I co-founded [senseFly](https://www.sensefly.com) in 2009, which soon became the leader of fixed-wing mapping drones for surveyors, farmers, humanitarians and many others.
+Earlier, with a few friends, I co-founded [senseFly](https://www.sensefly.com) (now named [AgEagle](https://ageagle.com)), which soon became the leader of fixed-wing mapping drones for surveyors, farmers, humanitarians and many others.
 Until my departure in 2018, I lead as CTO a team of up to 45 engineers and developed multiple generations of end-to-end mapping drone systems.

-I am now involved in advisory capacity with several start-ups in the Geneva region.
+I am also involved in advisory capacity with several Swiss start-ups.

-Like my skills, my contributions to generative art lean on the technical rather than the artistic side :man_technologist:.
-Among other things, I created and maintain two open-source projects for plotter generative artists:
+On my spare time, I dabble in generative art and pen plotters, and maintain two open-source projects I created in that space:
 * [_vpype_](https://github.com/abey79/vpype): a Swiss-Army-knife CLI to generate, manage, process, and convert vector graphic files for plotters,
 * [_vsketch_](https://github.com/abey79/vsketch): a Python plotter generative art framework and workflow automation tool.